strimzi/proposals/050-unidirectional-topic-operator.md

 >
 > Rules for legal policies:
 >
-> * All `topicNamePrefixes` must be disjoint (i.e. no prefix given in a `topicNamePrefixes` is a prefix of any other prefix given in `topicNamePrefixes` over all of the namespaced in the policy).
+> * All `topicNamePrefixes` must be disjoint (i.e. no prefix given in a `topicNamePrefixes` is a prefix of any other prefix given in `topicNamePrefixes` over all of the namespaces in the policy).
 > * No `topicNamePrefix` maybe be a prefix of any listed `topicNames`.
 > * Only one namespace may have `otherTopics: True`
 >